 Whether you’re playing ahead (in front) of the beat, behind (on the back of) the beat, or on top (in the middle) of the beat, as long as two musicians (for instance, the bassist and the drummer) feel the downbeat at the same time, they’ll be playing in the pocket.

-You can read more from The Music Producer’s Handbook and my other books on the excerpt section of bobbyowsinski.com.
+You can read more from The Music Producer’s Handbook and Bobby’s other books in the excerpt section of bobbyowsinski.com.